-- Examples could include large or small practices, stand-alone or interior practices included in architectural firms, hybrid practices, collaborative practices, and practices focused on social responsibility. - Refers to the global market for design services and how that impacts practice.
-Also refer to the Global Market Essay on the CIDA website (www.accredit-id.org) under Faculty/Programs, Accreditation Process/Policy and Procedure. - Examples could include sustainability and economic, social, and human-performance responsibility. - Examples could include business development, brand management, financial management, risk management, client relations, and human resources. - Examples could include sole proprietor, incorporation, or LLC. - Examples could include projections, budgeting, billing, and scheduling. - Examples could include intellectual property, copyright issues, conflict of interest.
+- Examples could include large or small practices, stand-alone or interior practices included in architectural firms, hybrid practices, collaborative practices, and practices focused on social responsibility. - Examples could include regional and global contexts and applications such as practice collaboration, labor, and materials sourcing.
+Refers to the global market for design services and how that impacts practice.
+Also refer to the Global Market Essay on the CIDA website (www.accredit-id.org) under Faculty/Programs, Accreditation Process/Policy and Procedure. - Examples could include an interior designer's role in community engagement, development, and suppor sustainability; and/or human and environmental health and wellbeing, and economic, social, and human performance responsibility. - Examples could include business development, brand management, financial management, risk management, client relations, and human resources. - 5 Examples could include sole proprietor, incorporation, or LLC. - Examples could include projections, budgeting, billing, and scheduling. - An instrument of service could include any record (written or graphic) based on professional expertis intended to be used as part of a service to the client, such as professional reports, contract document (drawings, specifications, and schedules), and/or project close-out records. - Examples could include intellectual property, copyright issues, conflict of interest.